AshleyF/Forthkit/hardware/register/readme.md

 ```

 Finally, the `assemble` word dumps memory to an image file (and displays the current size of the dictionary).

+## Disassembler

+A [disassembler](./disassembler.fs) is included that makes a best effort to disassemble the [image file](./image.bin).
+Some constructs that allocate data space within the dictionary confuse it.
+Mappings for label locations and register names in the [kernel](./kernel.f) are maintained friendly naming.

 ## Interpreter